alinex/node-admin/doc/client/structure.md

 Pure static assets (directly copied) to the distribution directory.
 Here the `favicon.png` belongs to.

-## components/

-Components (.vue files) used in pages & layouts.

-## css/

-CSS/Stylus/Sass/... files for your app

-## layouts/

-Page layouts (.vue files) defining the structure of the page.

-## mixins/

-Code mixins (.js files) which are mixed into the component, layout or page.

-## pages/

-Single pages (.vue files)

 ## plugins/

 app plugins (app initialization code)